SevFe/OCR-Pseudocode/README.txt

 # OCR-Pseudocode
 OCR Pseudocode Interpreter

+Usage: OCR.py opens a file called "test.py" in the same folder.
+Can change the name of the file you want to execute at the bottom of the OCR.py file.
+Then, run OCR.py.

 Data types: Integer, Float, Boolean (True/False), String (Enclosed by Double Quotes Only) Arithmetic Operators:
 + (Add), - (Subtract), * (Multiply), / (Divide), MOD (Remainder), DIV (Integer Division), ^ (Exponentiation)